shobhitsyy/VIDEOIQ/readme.md

 ## Technology Stack

 - **Python 3.8+**
-- Streamlit - Interactive UI for the toolkit.
+- Streamlit - Interactive UI for the toolkit
 - FastAPI *(optional, for backend API endpoints)*
-- Custom modules for extraction, summarization, and Q&A.
+- Custom modules for extraction, summarization, and Q&A

 ---